Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Juni 2025 09.25.00 UTC
+- WIB: Senin, 23 Juni 2025 10.58.48 UTC
-- WITA: Senin, 23 Juni 2025 10.25.00 UTC
+- WITA: Senin, 23 Juni 2025 11.58.48 UTC
-- WIT: Senin, 23 Juni 2025 11.25.00 UTC
+- WIT: Senin, 23 Juni 2025 12.58.48 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude